November 12, 2020

 Hospital doctor shadowing & global health experience programs.

-We know pre-med and pre-health students in Ontario struggle to find local doctor shadowing programs.
-Shadowing a doctor or physician is the best way to see if medicine is right for you.
-That’s why we want to help you find those medical shadowing opportunities.
+We know pre-med and pre-health students struggle to find opportunities to shadow a doctor in Ontario.
+Shadowing a doctor or physician is the best way to see if medicine is right for you, which is why we want to help you find those opportunities.

 At Global Pre-Meds, we provide doctor shadowing and global health experience for high school, university, or gap year students.
 Although not all universities or medical programs in Ontario require shadowing hours, it is a great way to demonstrate your commitment and determine if medicine is the right profession for you.

 Canadian medical schools are some of the most competitive to get into in all the world.
 We want to help you stand out from the crowd.
 We have looked into ways you can get healthcare experience if you’re interested in becoming a doctor, nurse, midwife, or physician assistant in Ontario.

 Students frequently ask if it’s legal for them to shadow a doctor in Canada, due to the country’s strict privacy laws.
 The answer is yes, it is legal for you to shadow a doctor in Ontario and greater Canada, however, it is more difficult to find willing mentors and hospitals.

 Canada’s federal privacy protection act, called the Personal Information Protection and Electronic Documents Act (PIPEDA), says that any party who collects personal data is then responsible for the care and privacy of that data.
 This law extends to businesses as well as any healthcare institutions or individual providers.